Skip to content

 Frazeology is my take on matters large and small, in the news or off the radar.
 My approach is personal, but the goal is not to write about me.
 Rather, it is to offer subjective observations about experiences and concerns that we all share.

-Thank you for taking the time to stop by, and I hope you enjoy reading.
+Thank you for taking the time to stop by, and I hope you enjoy reading and viewing.

 More about me